alloyzeus/az-wall/marketplace.md

   # ...
 }

-# - A shop could have more than one managers but no more than three managers
+# - A shop could have more than one managers but no more than three managers (TODO)
 # - A user could manage more than one shops
 adjunct Manager {
   hosts {